-To complete the 5th-Year placement, the student will be required to develop and demonstrate their competence in all of the behaviours in the PSI's Core Competency Framework (CCF).
+To complete the 5th-year placement, the student will be required to develop and demonstrate their competence in all of the behaviours in the PSI's Core Competency Framework (CCF).
+Please note, students are being assessed against the behaviours detailed in the former CCF, in line with how they have been assessed to date.
 The behaviours are aligned to the six domains of the CCF: